MireilleBF/cucumber-demo/src/test/resources/features/store/README.md

 ## Under _centralsystem_: use of explicit containers and dependency injection
 We employ a "facade" to streamline purchase management by managing interactions between the purchasing store and the customer through a central system.
-To accomplish this, we use DAOs (Data Access Objects) to represent data that could reside in databases, such as customer and store information.
+We use DAOs (Data Access Objects) to represent data that could reside in databases, such as customer and store information.
 Dependency injection is employed to establish connections between these classes.

-**Features**: The tests related to purchasing are defined in _PurchasingEcosystem.features_, covering interactions between customers, stores, and the central system.
+**Features**: The purchasing-related tests are defined in _PurchasingEcosystem.features_, covering interactions between customers, stores, and the central system.

 **Implementations**: The steps are defined in the following files:
 - _CustomerDefinitionInEcoSystem.java_, which references _CustomerDAO.java_ and _FacadeContainer.java_.